endevver/mt-plugin-content-wizard/README.md

 * `asset_output_template` - specify a template module to be used to output your structured content asset when inserted into an Entry or Page.
 Either a template identifier or template name are valid here.
+* `asset_label_field` - structured content wizards are saved as assets.
+Use this optional field to allow for a user-definable asset label by specifying the template tag of a field used in this wizard.
+In the example above, the `asset_label_field` is set to use the tag `NewsletterTitle`, which means the contents of that field will be used as the asset label.
+* `wizard_complete_text` - optionally supply some text (instructions, perhaps)
+  to users at the end of the wizard, after the new asset has been saved.
 * `order` - if more than one wizard is defined, specify the order they should appear in with this key and integer values.
 This is useful if one wizard is most-used because on the Select a Wizard screen the first wizard is